404Wolf/stainless-technical-breifing-natug/document.typ

   image("./resources/top-view-example-1.png", width: 50%), caption: [Domain \#2 has a big angle (see angle between \#1 \#2 and \#3)],
 )

-There's some geometry at play here to make sure that the tube closes.
+There's some geometry at play to make sure the tube closes.

 #figure(
   image("./resources/staple-strands.png", width: 100%), caption: [DNA staple strands @unsw2017capsid],
 )

-3) Create cross-strand "linkages".

-Often we use "staple strands," where you have one very long virus strand, and then connect it up at certain points to form a structure.

-4) Assign sequences.

-Choosing which bases to place for the nucleosides along the strands.
+Then, you can weave together the strands by creating junctions (strand switches, where a strand in one domain walks over to another).
+Then, you create cross-strand "linkages."
+We use "staple strands" to connect one very long virus strand backbone.

+Finally, we assign sequences to the DNA.
 One method is to start with a random sequence, and manually refine it.
+The goal is to choose sequences such that the DNA will fold on its own into the correct nanotube shape.

-It's a long process, and without the right tools it's extremely restrictive and unfeasible.
+Overall, it's a long process, and without the right tools it's extremely restrictive and unfeasible.
 So let's see how NATuG can help us out.

 = Program Overview